The Garrison Theatre

 "Lest We Forget " - 6 September 2014

-Tickets for both events available from Bette Keeping.
-Ilex Cottage.
-Ridgeway Lane, Lymington SO41 8AA with stamped addressed envelope please.
+Tickets available from the Hurst Castle Shop in Milford or from Bette Keeping, Ilex Cottage, Ridgeway Lane, Lymington SO41 8AA with stamped addressed envelope please.

 The Olde Tyme Players Professional Productions put on an